 At the end of 1994, The University of Tartu Days were held in Pärnu.
 At that time, discussions to open the College in Pärnu as part of the university were undertaken with municipal and county officials.
 A general commission was established to carry out these negotiations.

-On March 20, 1996 the municipal government, Pärnu county government, University of Tartu, Ministry of Education and Pärnu Business School all signed a collaboration agreement.
+On March 20, 1996 the municipal government, Pärnu county government, University of Tartu, Ministry of Education and Pärnu Post-Secondary School of Economics all signed a collaboration agreement.

-On May 17, 1996 Pärnu College, University of Tartu opened its doors upon the foundation of the Pärnu Business School.
+On May 17, 1996 Pärnu College, University of Tartu opened its doors upon the foundation of the Pärnu Post-Secondary School of Economics.
 Pärnu College is active as an institution of the University of Tartu and operates under its own charter.
-The last graduating class of the Pärnu Business School finished in the spring of 1998.
+The last graduating class of the Pärnu Post-Secondary School of Economics finished in the spring of 1998.

 1999 was declared the year of the university in Pärnu, as it was 300 years since the first university opened its doors there.
 The entire year’s activities, which were organized together by the University of Tartu, Pärnu College and the governments of both the city and county of Pärnu, were carried out under the slogan: UNIVERSITY IN PÄRNU - 300.

 The first part of the college’s new building was finished in 1999; the second part, the library, was finished in 2001.